Understanding Cooperative Or No-Court Divorce

 The traditional venue for obtaining a divorce is in the courts.
 But a new trend is emerging.
 More and more couples are participating in collaborative or cooperative divorce, which is also known as a no-court divorce.

-Spouses have a team of professionals to assist with the issues that arise during a divorce.
-The team is made up of a lawyer, a therapist and a financial professional.
+Spouses can have a team of professionals to assist with the issues that arise during a divorce.
+The team could include (in addition to a lawyer) a therapist and/or a financial professional.
 The spouses and the professionals agree to stay out of the court, which will help the spouses arrive at a cooperative settlement.